Calvin and Hobbes is a timeless classic that gives your child a peek into modern philosophy and intelligent rebellion.

-Calvin and Hobbes was a daily comic strip written and illustrated by Bill Waterson between 1985-‘95 and centered on young Calvin.
-Calvin is a sarcastic, overly imaginative, adventure-loving 6-year-old who gets himself and his sardonic, philosophical stuffed tiger in bunches of trouble.
-(Hobbes the stuffed tiger only comes to life when adults aren’t around.)
+Calvin and Hobbes was a daily comic strip written and illustrated by Bill Waterson between 1985-‘95 and centered on a young kid named Calvin.
+Calvin is a sarcastic, overly imaginative, adventure-loving 6-year-old who gets himself and his sardonic, philosophical stuffed tiger in loads of trouble.
+Hobbes, Calvin’s stuffed tiger, only comes to life when adults are not around.

 Not convinced?
 Here are four reasons to hand your kid a Calvin and Hobbes anthology right now:

 Calvin’s rather advanced command of language had me running to the dictionary every couple of comics.
 Eventually, I had the dictionary by my side when reading Calvin and Hobbes.
 Needless to say, my own vocabulary expanded from reading them.
 Granted, I don’t use these words as often as I should in adulthood, but I have a deeper grasp of the language in general, and I accredit that to Calvin and Hobbes.
 There are even sites dedicated to using Calvin and Hobbes as SAT practice for students to expand their vocabulary.

 Calvin has two main goals in life, at least one of which is met in every comic: get into trouble by executing some cockamamie scheme or spend a few moments in quiet contemplation; both of these involved his tiger friend.
 Their adventures are fun for kids to follow, especially when they involve other characters, like Susie, Calvin’s 6-year-old neighbor, or Rosalyn, his college-aged babysitter.